CES 2020 expected to draw 170,000 techies to Vegas for 2.9 million square feet of exhibits

 This year, we see that continuing.
 We have Delta keynoting for us, but they’re also going to be showcasing how technology is going to transform the travel experience.
 Everything from how the customer — what they experience in the booking part of it, as well as the experience on the plane itself and getting to their final destination.
 That’s another area where we see some growth.
 Companies come to CES to look for new business partners, to do more B2B relationships, and potentially to roll out something new to the consumer.

 VentureBeat: What would you say is the biggest theme or attention-grabber at the show?
-Is that a tossup between AI and 5G, or is something else in the running?
+Is that a toss-up between AI and 5G, or is something else in the running?

 Chupka: There’s AI and 5G, but the health care story is also very strong.
-We have Humana and some of the insurance companies coming in, because they’re launching initiatives in helping consumers use technology to better take care of their health.
+We have Humana and some of the insurance companies coming in because they’re launching initiatives in helping consumers use technology to better take care of their health.
 We’re offering continuing medical education credits to doctors who come to the show.
 We have a three-day conference program, and the third day of the program is focused on how you can use digital therapeutics and things like that to prescribe to patients.
 Doctors can earn CME credits for participating in that.
 Health care is another big category where we’re starting to see more growth.

-The transportation story–we announced this week that Elaine Chao will be speaking.
-Clearly the evolution of electric vehicles and driverless cars and some of the short-distance devices that are coming out, those are all trends and stories that continue to grow at CES.
+The transportation story — we announced this week that [U.S. Secretary of Transportation] Elaine Chao will be speaking.
+Clearly, the evolution of electric vehicles and driverless cars and some of the short-distance devices that are coming out, those are all trends and stories that continue to grow at CES.

 VentureBeat: When you invite government leaders, what do you think is going to be on their minds?
 What are questions people want to ask them?

-Chupka: Some of it obviously around regulations related to getting some of these products to market.
-One thing I didn’t mention, but it’s been picked up a lot–we have a privacy super-session we’re doing this year.
+Chupka: Some of it is obviously around regulations related to getting some of these products to market.
+One thing I didn’t mention, but it’s been picked up a lot — we have a privacy super-session we’re doing this year.
 We have Facebook, Apple, and the FTC speaking on privacy guidelines and how to scale that up as it relates to consumers.
 Privacy is something we all think is very important in the development of new technologies.
-Things like the development of AI, looking at diversity and better scaling in that area.
+Things like the development of AI, looking at diversity, and better scaling in that area.
 Another big issue is future jobs.
 We have some government officials interested in things like that.
 In some ways, because technology is cutting across so many categories right now, there’s a lot more that government officials can talk about and understand.

 VentureBeat: As far as topical things, are tariffs still a front-and-center issue?
 I don’t hear so much about it nowadays.

 Chupka: It’s still an important issue.
 In fact, I think there was just some discussion that came out yesterday over whether tariffs may be delayed on December 15.
 I don’t know if that’s final yet.
 But that was the next key date, December 15.
-In some ways a lot of our companies have had to plan for that and be prepared, assuming that things would go forward.
+In some ways, a lot of our companies have had to plan for that and be prepared, assuming that things would go forward.
 It’s still an influence in the industry, still something that we think is bad.
 We think tariffs are bad for everyone.

 VentureBeat: Are you addressing that issue in some way at the event, or otherwise trying to draw attention to your concerns?